EmileSpecialProducts/UltraWiFiDuck/README.md

 Ultra WiFi Duck: This open-source project aims to provide a user-friendly tool to learn about keystroke injection attacks and 'BadUSBs'.

-By emulating a USB keyboard, tools like this can gain full access to any computer with a USB port in a matter of seconds!
+By emulating a USB/Bluetooth keyboard and mouse, tools like this can gain full access to any computer with a USB/Bluetooth port in a matter of seconds!
 This is made possible by the fact that keyboards are trusted by computers.
 You can have full control over a computer with just a keyboard.
 A BadUSB pretends to be a keyboard to the computer to send keystrokes.
 But unlike a human, it can type hundreds of characters per second.
 By using a simple scripting language, it's easy to make BadUSBs type whatever you want.

-With the WiFi Duck, you can simply connect via WiFi to manage all scripts from within a web interface.
+With the Ultra WiFi Duck, you can simply connect via WiFi to manage all scripts, or connect to your WiFi network from within a web interface.
 This means that, unlike other BadUSBs, you don't need to install an app, log in, compile or copy scripts to an SD card.

 ## Usage